sailalitha96/Autonomous-IterativeClosePoint/README.md

 Data Structures used within the files

-The skeleton uses a few data structures which are dened in the dierent program les.
+The skeleton uses a few data structures which are defined in the different program les.
 You are free to use the data structures provided or make new ones of your own.
 The functions however should be implemented as dened.
 1. Point
 The struct the radial distance and angular distance of a point from the car frame.
 In this struct there are few